henrikuiuc/is477_project/StatusReport.md

 The second dataset is the Consumer Price Index for the US.
 This comes from the OECD (Organization for Economic Cooperation and Development).
 CPI basically measures inflation, how much prices go up for regular stuff like food and housing.
 This data shows percentage changes from month to month.
 From the stats, CPI goes from negative 1.9% (that is deflation, when prices actually drop) up to positive 1.8% (inflation).
 The average is around 0.3%.

 We picked these two datasets because it is very talked about the fact that when oil prices go up, everything gets more expensive.
 Like gas, shipping, manufacturing, everything that uses oil.
 So higher oil costs might cause higher inflation.
-We wanted to test if that is actually true with real numbers.
+We wanted to test if that is true with volatility as well, where prices move violently but not necessarily in any given direction.

 One of the problems we noticed is that the oil data has 56 missing values.
 I think maybe on some days they just did not record the price.
 We filled those values using the average of the other values.
 The CPI data had no missing values.
 We also renamed the columns because the original names were a bit too long which was not conventional.